 France--The lycee: 1900

 HBC is collecting details on uniforms at specific schools.
 This information is useful in assessing school uniform styles and trends.
 At this time the indidual school information is assessable under the different country pages, for the counties for which HBC has information.
 We are working on these pages foe England, France, Germany, Ireland, Italy, Scotland, the United State, and other countries.
 These county individual school pages will eventually be cross reference here.
-In the interim, we would be very interested with information about the school that you attended.
+In the interim, we would be very interested with information about the schools that you attended.

 The economics of school uniforms and school clothing is an interesting question.
 School uniform was first created in England to provide school wear to poor children in charity schools.
 Eventually this changed and uniforms in the early 19th century were adopted by some of England exclusive private schools to prevent boys competing with each over with outlandisg styles and colors.
 Evetually the uniforms and games kits adopted by the schools were became very involved and expensive.
 School uniforms took on a aura of exclusivity and privlidge.
 The French took a different appraoch.
 A new republican government in tbe 1870s adopted smocks work over a boy's clothes to reduce the appearance of class differences.
 Italy adopted a similar approach.
 America never adopted school uniforms and the uniforms worn at private schools were c The Catholic schools did adopt uniforms and in the 1980s many public schools began experimentng with uniforms.
 Today in many countries without uniforms, buying school clothes has become a late summer ritual. onsidered a symbol of privlidge.
 This has, however begun to change.
 Simplified school uniforms began to be seen as a way of limiting school clothing expenses.